nikiimisal/3-tier_Architecture_Related/RDS.md

 • Refresh the page so your newly created subnet group appears in the dropdown.

 • Select your custom DB subnet group.
+>>"Return to the RDS console and refresh the page.
+Then, create a DB Subnet Group as follows:<br>
+i.
+Name the subnet group, for example: mydbsubnet.<br>
+ii.
+Select your custom VPC from the dropdown.<br>
+iii.
+Add subnets: choose the Availability Zones where your private subnets were created.<br>
+iv.
+Select the corresponding subnets in each zone and click Create to finalize the DB Subnet Group<br>

 11. Set Public Access to 'No'